tabokie/brena/README.md

 # Brena

-Brena is a UI system that create pseudo-3d experience by responsive animation and highly-optimized ray-tracing engine.
+Brena is an UI system that creates pseudo-3d experience by responsive animation and highly-optimized ray-tracing engine.
+Purpose of is project is to implement an ideal `fluent design` in my eye.

-Project still in plan.
+project still in plan.